-Any dwelling unit built on a permanent chassis and attached to a permanent foundation system and evidenced by a HUD Data Plate and HUD Certification label is a manufactured home for purposes of Fannie Mae’s guidelines.
+Any dwelling unit built on a permanent chassis that is attached to a permanent foundation system and evidenced by a HUD Data Plate and HUD Certification label is a manufactured home for purposes of Fannie Mae’s guidelines.
 This includes properties meeting the MH Advantage requirements described in B2-3-02, Special Property Eligibility and Underwriting Considerations: Factory-Built Housing

 The manufactured home and the land on which it is situated must be titled as real property.

-Other factory-built housing (not built on a permanent chassis)—such as modular, prefabricated, panelized, or sectional housing—is not considered manufactured housing and mortgage loans secured by such housing are eligible under the guidelines stated in Subpart B2, Eligibility.
+Other factory-built housing —such as modular, prefabricated, panelized, or sectional housing—is not considered manufactured housing and mortgage loans secured by such housing are eligible under the guidelines stated in Subpart B2, Eligibility.

 Lenders are not required to obtain specific approval to deliver mortgages secured by manufactured homes.
 However, lenders must obtain Fannie Mae’s project acceptance for the following projects if they are composed of manufactured homes: